nikitakuklev/pymadx3/docs/source/tfsloading.rst

 Indexing and Slicing
 ********************

-The instance may be indexed like a normal python iterable structure such as a list or a tuple.
+The instance may be indexed like a normal Python iterable structure such as a list or a tuple.
 Square brackets with a number *i* will return the *ith* element in the sequence.
-A python 'slice' may also be used where a range of elements may be selected.
+A Python 'slice' may also be used where a range of elements may be selected.
 If only one element is indexed a Python dictionary is returned for that element.
 If a range is required, another Tfs instance is returned::